x

 What Is Hydroforming?

 Hydroforming is a unique deep draw forming technique for fabricating metals.
-It is used to shape metals that are very ductile like aluminum, brass, steel, and copper.
+It is used to shape metals that are very ductile like aluminum, titanium, brass, steel, and copper.

 In many cases, a flexible membrane is placed over the foil and then formed into a female cavity.